Week

 Pressed

-from sesame seeds, sesame oil is also another good monounsaturated fat.
-It has
+from sesame seeds, sesame oil is also another

-sesame oil is light yellow, has a mild flavor and is odorless.
-It too has a lovely
+has a mild flavor and is odorless.
+It too has

-nutty flavor which is not overpowering.
-Hot-pressed sesame oil is darker and has
+Hot-pressed sesame oil is darker and has a more

-a more pungent taste.
-Recent studies have shown that using only sesame oil may
+pungent taste.
+Recent studies have shown that

 lower